Alkimists

 Potential concerns

-• !May cause flushing or redness at high concentrations in sensitive individuals
+• !May cause flushing at high concentrations in sensitive individuals

 Sources